 Accommodation Unit Freehold Leasehold Licence Other

 Independent living

 units

 Studio

-- One bedroom 8
+- One bedroom

-- Two bedrooms 51
+- Two bedrooms 12

-- Three bedrooms 8
+- Three bedrooms

 Serviced units

 - Studio

 - One bedroom

 - Two bedrooms

 - Three bedrooms

 Other

-Total number of units 67
+Total number of units 12

-Access and design 1
+Access and design from the streat in to and botwoon all araaa of the unit

-3.3 What disability □ ⊠ Level access s from the street in nto and between all areas of the unit
+3.3 What disability to and between all

-access and design (i.e. no external or internal steps or stairs) in  al I □ some units
+access and design (i.e. no external or internal steps of or stairs) in $oxtimes$ all \Box some units

-features do the units · · - · -
+features do the units a ramp alovator (r lift allows optry in

-and the village Alternatively , a ramp, elevator or lift allows entr y into □ all ⊠ some
+and the village contain? a ramp, elevator c or lift allows entry ir

-contain? units
+contain units

 \boxtimes Step-free (hobless) shower in \square all \boxtimes some units

-\boxtimes Width of doorways allow for wheelchair access in \square all \boxtimes so units
+\boxtimes Width of doorways allow for wheelchair access in \square all \boxtimes some units

-$oxed{\boxtimes}$ Toilet is accessible in a wheelchair in $oxed{\square}$ all $oxed{\boxtimes}$ some units
+\boxtimes Toilet is accessible in a wheelchair in \square all \boxtimes some units

 □ Other key features in the units or village that cater for people with disability or assist residents to age in place:

 □ None

 Part 4 - Parking for resi dents and visito ors

-4.1 What car parking in the village is available for \boxtimes All units with own garage or carport attached or adjacent to the unit \Box All / Some [unit type] units with own garage or carport separate from the unit •
+4.1 What car parking in the village is available for residents? □ All / Some [ui the unit □ All / Some [u nit type] units with arport attached or a own garage or car own car park spac port separate from

-residents? \Box All units with own car park space adjacent to the unit
+unit

-□ All / Some [unit type] units with own car park space separate from the unit
+the unit own car park spac e separate from

-General car parking for residents in the village
+\Box General car parking for residents in the village

-□ Other parkin g e.g. caravan or boat:
+□ Other parking g e.g. caravan or b ooat:

-□ units with no car parking for re sidents
+□ units with no c ar parking for resid ents

-🗆 No car parkii ng for residents ir the village
+🗆 No car parkir ng for residents in the village

-Restrictions on resident's car par king include:

-4.2 Is parking in the village available for visitors?
-If yes, parking ⊠ Yes □ No restrictions include e.g. time limit, swipe Not applicable. card/code; [or are available on request] Part 5 - Planning and de evelopment 5.1 Is construction or development of the Year village construction started : 1990 village complete?
-Fully developed / completed Partially developed / complete ed Construction yet to commenc e 5.2 Construction, development applications and development approvals Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 : Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
-Not applicable.
-5.3 Redevelopment plan under the nent plan for the village under the Retirement Villages Act 1999 Retirement Villages Act? □ Yes ⊠ No The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
-A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works.
+Restrictions on resident's car pa rking include: 4.2 Is parking in the village available for visitors? □ Yes ⊠ No Part 5 - Planning and de evelopment 5.1 Is construction or Year village construction started : 1991 development of the village complete?
+Sully developed / completed Partially developed / completed Construction yet to commend e 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
+Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 : Not applicable.
+5.3 Redevelopment plan under the Retirement Villages Is there an approved redevelopment plan for the village under the Retirement Villages Act ?
+Act 1999 ☐ Yes ⊠ No The Retirement Villages Act may require a written redevelopment plate for certain types of redevelopment of the village and this is different to a development approval.
+A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents) meeting) or by the Department of of Housing and Public Works.
 Note: see notice at end of document regarding inspection of the development approval documents.
-Part 6 - Facilities onsite at the village 6.1 The following facilities are currently available to residents: Activities or games room Medical consultation room □ Arts and crafts room Restaurant Shop BBQ area outdoors Swimming pool [indoor / outdoor]
+Part 6 - Facilities onsite at the village 6.1 The following facilities are currently available to residents: ☐ Activities or games room Medical consultation room available to residents. □ Arts and crafts room Restaurant Auditorium □ Shop BBQ area outdoors Swimming pool [indoor / outdoor] ☐ Billiards room [heated / not heated] Separate lounge in community centre